 Murad (Jack) Kevorkian, whose name has been synonymous with doctor-assisted suicide, died last week at 83.
 He spent eight years in a maximum-security prison for helping the sick end their suffering.
-But Kevorkian was no angel…of death.
+It was clear Kevorkian was no angel…of death.
 He was eccentric, flamboyant and obstinate about his pet cause.
 He taunted the authorities, doing himself no favors in the process.
 But he did force us as a country to talk for a minute about the rights of the dying.

 Kevorkian himself died quietly in a hospital due to a blood clot.

 We tend to treat death as something we can beat.
 You’re supposed to beat cancer, the number two cause of death in this country.
 We celebrate those who triumph over disease.
 Survivors become centerpieces of schmaltzy fluff segments on the evening news.
-We whistle past the fact we are all at some point going to die.
+We whistle past the fact we are all going to die.

 Three states have Death with Dignity Laws: Oregon, Washington and – due to a court decision and the failure by the state legislature this year to outlaw it – Montana.
 In these states there are actual death panels: procedures to carry out the wishes of the dying including how to administer the final overdose of barbiturates.

 The problem with the Health Care Reform Lie of the Year – the made-up death panels – is it made end-of-life issues politically taboo.
 The rumor of a secret Star Chamber Government Death Panel has inhibited any openness to the conversation about physician-assisted suicide.

 Yes, opportunistic fear mongering has scared us away from addressing our ultimate fear.